 3/ Scissors: regular fabric scissors or pinking shears

 Finally, cut your fabric into squares, or circles, of the desired size.
 My smallest wraps are around 7cm square.
 My largest one is 45cm square.
 The bigger one is great for wrapping a loaf of bread up in.
 The little ones get used for a tonne of different things, so aim for a good range of sizes.

 You can cut with regular scissors, and the wax will help prevent the fabric from fraying, but I like to cut mine with pinking shears to prevent any frays at all.
 I use Fiskars Pinking Shears.
 They are so well made that they will probably outlive me!

-Baking Tray: it’s going to get mucky so a dedicated one for making beeswax wraps would be ideal!
+The baking tray you use is going to get mucky and be a real pain to clean properly.
+So a dedicated one for making beeswax wraps would be ideal!

 That’s it!
 Now all you need to know is how to make beeswax wraps!
 Let’s do this!